-No Exceptions: South Africa’s Constitutional Court Upholds Mandatory Assurances Against the Death Penalty in All Cases
+No Exceptions: South African Court Upholds Mandatory Assurances Against Death Penalty

 The standard practice among abolitionist nations is to insist on ‘satisfactory assurances’ that the death penalty will not be imposed or carried out before allowing the surrender of individuals to another country in which they face a possible death sentence or execution upon their return.
 So widespread is this version of the non-refoulement principle that it is now an international human rights norm: abolitionist nations are required in all circumstances to seek and obtain appropriate assurances, and failure to do so is a breach of the sending State’s binding international obligations.